severalnines/docs/user-guide/dashboard.rst

 ''''''''''''''''''

 * **Master A - IP/Hostname**
-	- Specify the IP address of the MySQL master node.
+	- Specify the IP address of the PostgreSQL master node.
 Press 'Enter' once specified so ClusterControl can verify the reachability via passwordless SSH.

 * **Add slaves to master A**
 	- Add a slave node connected to master A. Press 'Enter' to add more slave.